 The sanctuary also has an interactive interpretation centre under the name of Abhiruchi Kendra that provides the visitors with information about the travel distances, place of origin and other general information about the most commonly sighted birds.
-In addition to the birds, the interpretation centre also relays information about the aquatic life in the lake to its visitors.
+Besides info on birds, the interpretation centre also relays information about the aquatic life in the lake.

 Vadla is home to a wide selection of feathered creatures making their way to India and escaping the extreme temperatures of Siberia.
 The whole expanse hasn't been fully discovered yet and has tremendous scope of exploration and has a very raw and pure appeal to it owing to the non-commercialised ambience of this countryside.

 Vadla is approximately 80 kilometres from Ahmedabad; you will need to take a left before Viramgam towards Vithalgadh and another left on the Gangad route will lead you straight to the village of Vadla.
 Drive along for some distance till you spot damp patches with birds over them on both sides of the road, and you have arrived at your destination.